project-sunbird/sunbird.org-docs/developer-docs/server-installation/configuring_installer.md

 ## Getting the Installer

-* Clone the installer repository from github.com

-    git clone https://github.com/project-sunbird/sunbird-devops.git
+* Clone the installer repository from github.com git clone https://github.com/project-sunbird/sunbird-devops.git cd sunbird-devops git checkout tags/release-1.9 cd deploy
-    cd sunbird-devops
-    git checkout tags/release-1.9
-    cd deploy

-##### Description of commands:
-* git clone: To clone the repository on your local
-* cd sunbird-devops: To change the directory to "sunbird-devops" folder
-* git checkout {branch name}: To change from the current branch to tags/release branch
-* cd deploy: To change the directory to deploy folder.
-You can further run your git commands here

 ## Configuring the Installer

-* Update the configuration parameters in the `config` file.
+* Update the configuration parameters in the **sunbird-devops/deploy/config** file.
 The config file is a YAML file.

 The configuration parameters are explained in the following table: